TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 5.  your breach of any license of an item.
 6.  your breach of any industry code, regulation or law that applies.

-45\.
-We have no responsibility to you or to any other person for all liabilities, costs, expenses (including legal fees) and loss arising from third party claims due to any of the matters set out in the previous **section 44 – Your indemnity to us** and you agree to indemnify us, our directors, officers, employees and agents from all losses.
+46\.
+We have no responsibility to you or to any other person for all liabilities, costs, expenses (including legal fees) and loss arising from third party claims due to any of the matters set out in the previous **section 45 – Your indemnity to us** and you agree to indemnify us, our directors, officers, employees and agents from all losses.

 This means that you protect us from costs and claims that happen because of your actions on the site.

-46\.
+47\.
 We reserve the right, at our own expense, to assume the exclusive defence and control of any matter otherwise subject to indemnification by you, and in such case, you agree to cooperate with our defence of such claim.

-47\. **Availability**: We strive to have the Envato Market available to you 24 hours a day, seven days a week but you know how the internet works: occasionally you might not be able to access the Envato Market, and this might happen for any reason, at any time, with or without notice, or at our absolute discretion.
+48\. **Availability**: We strive to have the Envato Market available to you 24 hours a day, seven days a week but you know how the internet works: occasionally you might not be able to access the Envato Market, and this might happen for any reason, at any time, with or without notice, or at our absolute discretion.
 We might also change aspects of how Envato Market works.
 We will not be liable to you for any loss you suffer as a result of these things.

-48\. **Third party**: If you’re agreeing to these terms on behalf of someone else (like your employer), then you’re promising to us that you have full legal authority to bind that third party.
+49\. **Third party**: If you’re agreeing to these terms on behalf of someone else (like your employer), then you’re promising to us that you have full legal authority to bind that third party.

-49\. **Disclaimer**: In some places there may be consumer or fair trading laws that apply and that may give you rights that we cannot exclude, restrict or modify (‘non-excludable law’).
+50\. **Disclaimer**: In some places there may be consumer or fair trading laws that apply and that may give you rights that we cannot exclude, restrict or modify (‘non-excludable law’).
 We do not exclude or modify any non-excludable law.
 Except as provided in a non-excludable law, we are bound only by the express promises made in these terms and we are not bound by implied terms.
 Except as provided in a non-excludable law, our and each author’s liability for breach of any implied warranty or condition which cannot be excluded is limited, at our or the author’s option, to either replacement or paying the cost of replacement.

-50\. **Relationship between the parties**: Nothing in these terms is to be construed as constituting a partnership, joint venture, employment or agency relationship between you and us, or between you and any other member.
+51\. **Relationship between the parties**: Nothing in these terms is to be construed as constituting a partnership, joint venture, employment or agency relationship between you and us, or between you and any other member.
 Neither you nor us can bind each other in any way.
-We are, however, an agent of the authors only for the limited purposes of the authors’ providing warranties to buyers in **section 19 - What authors promise you about items** and the disclaimer of authors’ liability to buyers in **section 49 - Disclaimer**.
+We are, however, an agent of the authors only for the limited purposes of the authors’ providing warranties to buyers in **section 20 - What authors promise you about items** and the disclaimer of authors’ liability to buyers in **section 50 - Disclaimer**.

-51\. **Notices**: Any notice you send us must be submitted via a support ticket.
+52\. **Notices**: Any notice you send us must be submitted via a help request.
 Any notice we send to you will be emailed to your Envato Market account email address.

-52\. **Changes to Envato Market Terms**: Although we can change any of our terms at any time we will take reasonable steps to let you know when we do so.
+53\. **Changes to Envato Market Terms**: Although we can change any of our terms at any time we will take reasonable steps to let you know when we do so.

-53\. **Interpretation**: Words like ‘include’ and ‘including’ are not words of limitation and where anything is within our discretion we mean our sole discretion.
+54\. **Interpretation**: Words like ‘include’ and ‘including’ are not words of limitation and where anything is within our discretion we mean our sole discretion.

-54\. **Applicable Laws**: We control and operate the Envato Market from our offices in Australia.
+55\. **Applicable Laws**: We control and operate the Envato Market from our offices in Australia.
 The laws of Victoria, Australia govern these user terms, and you submit to the jurisdiction of the courts there.

 Definitions

 Author:

 a member who makes items available for sale on Envato Market.

+Buy:

+includes downloading an item that is made available for free on Envato Market or that is purchased for you by another member.

 Buyer: